-Official Community Plan (OCP)
+Official Community Plan

 What is an Official Community Plan (OCP)?

-An OCP reflects the overall values of the community by establishing a City vision, goals and objectives for future sustainability, development and servicing, and policies and urban design guidelines to achieve the vision.
+An Official Community Plan (OCP) in a comprehensive plan which reflects the overall values of a community by establishing a City vision, goals and objectives for future sustainability, development and servicing, and policies and urban design guidelines to achieve the vision.

 Without an OCP, individuals pursuing their own interests could make separate and uncoordinated decisions which may generate undesirable consequences.
 For example, if a fast food restaurant with a 24 hour drive-through were to locate in the middle of a quiet residential neighbourhood, it could generate complaints which the City would be asked to solve.
 With an OCP, these situations can be avoided.